 - Try to limit outdoor exposure during the time of day when the pollen that you are allergic to is released.

 - Pollen counts are high during warm, dry, and windy weather but fall during rainy weather.
 Exercising during rain or right after rain has stopped is best for a hay fever sufferer who wants to exercise outdoors.

 - Consider wearing a mask to filter out pollen grains and wrap-around sunglasses to protect your eyes if your hay fever is bad.
-A scarf over the nose and mouth will also help to prevent the inhalation of pollen.
+A scarf over the nose and mouth will also help to prevent the inhalation of the grains.